-The Company is subject to various risks, including, but not limited to, market risk, credit risk, currency risk, liquidity and leverage risk, and operational risk.
+The Company is subject to various risks, including, but not limited to, market risk, credit risk, liquidity risk, and operational risk.
 CSG seeks to monitor and manage these risks on an ongoing basis.
 While CSG often hedges certain portfolio risks, CSG is not required to do so and will not, in general, attempt to hedge all market or other risks in the portfolio, and it will hedge certain risks only partially, if at all.